TOOP4EU/toop-interface/README.md

 Latest release: **0.10.8** (2020-01-26) (using data model 1.4.1-2)

+# This project is superseded by [TOOP Connector NG](https://github.com/TOOP4EU/toop-connector-ng)

 # Usage

 This library contains two servlets occupying the paths `/to-dp` and `/to-dc`.